Menditect/documentation/docs/definitions/application-revision.md

 | Total microflows | Total number of microflows in application revision |

 ## Business rules
-- The revision for a Test application should be identical to the revision in use by Test configurations in order to be able to execute the test configuration.
+- The revision for a [Test application](test-application) should be identical to the revision in use by [Test Configurations](test-configuration) in order to be able to execute the [Test Configuration](test-configuration).

 ## Actions on Application revision